Home Funeral Laws: An Overview

 In all states, it is legal to have your loved one’s body at home after they die, and most states don’t require you to use a licensed funeral director for final arrangements.
-The states that do mandate a funeral director’s involvement -- from signing the death certificate to overseeing burial or cremation -- include Connecticut, Illinois, Indiana, Louisiana, Michigan, Nebraska, New York, and Utah.
+The states that do mandate a funeral director’s involvement -- from signing the death certificate to overseeing burial or cremation -- include Connecticut, Illinois, Indiana, Louisiana, Michigan, Nebraska, New Jersey, and New York.

 Who’s In Charge of Body Disposition and Funeral Arrangements?